Introduction

 tx (integer) | The total amount of bytes transmitted to the peer. |

-When dealing with WireGuard connections where the far end is behind NAT, and you encounter issues with reply traffic having the wrong source address, using NAT to translate packet source addresses to your loopback interface is a common workaround.
+When you encounter issues with reply traffic having the wrong source address, using NAT to translate packet source addresses to your loopback interface is a common workaround.
 This approach helps ensure that the source address is consistent and correct when packets are routed back through the network.

 Application examples